microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

 # Demo Setup
-Follow the below steps to get your enviornemnt ready for the live demo.
+Follow the below steps to get your environment ready for the live demo.
 Once you complete this setup then follow the [demo guide](demoguide.md).

 ## Create Azure Machine Learninge Resources with the Deploy to Azure Button below
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcassieview%2Fignite-learning-paths-training-aiml%2Fmaster%2Faiml30%2Fdeploy.json" rel="nofollow">